stolkchris/filecrypt/README.md

  - Write proper documentation
  - Add check if file to encrypt/decrypt really exists
  - Add the possibility of writing custom data to an encrypted stream and save it afterwards

-## DISCLAIMER
-This package is still a work in progress.
-This means that Method signatures and return values will change over time.
-Implementation specifics will also change.

-If you do wish to use or test this package, do so with care.
-Everything has been "humanly" tested, still working on writing proper tests.

-If you wish to contribute please start of with creating new issues before sending in pull requests.